PointFiveLabs/s3dmap/README.md

 <img src="app/static/s3dmap.gif" alt="S3DMap Logo"/>

 S3DMap is a new visual open-source tool that aids in S3 cost optimization.
-It is based on the suggested S3 prefix-level cost optimization methodology (POOM), as [presented in PlatformCon2024](https://platformcon.com/talks/s3dmap-a-visual-storage-map-for-prefixlevel-cost-optimization-methodology).
+It is based on the suggested S3 prefix-level cost optimization methodology (POOM), [presented in PlatformCon2024](https://platformcon.com/talks/s3dmap-a-visual-storage-map-for-prefixlevel-cost-optimization-methodology).

 The methodology and tool emerged from extensive research performed by the 5x team at PointFive and are based on real-world case studies.

 Inspired by SpaceMonger from the 2000s, the tool enables interactive treemap browsing of your bucket's storage with configurable layers of insights.
-S3DMap will become public on the day of the event via GitHub.

-Think of it as a self-serve tool for mining cost optimization opportunities, based on an S3 Bucket Inventory export.
+Think of it as a self-serve tool for mining cost optimization opportunities, based on your S3 Bucket Inventory export.

+Please do contribute and share your use cases and ideas (Email: dorazouri@pointfive.co)!

+For a full managed experience and automatic cost optimization recommendations across all dimensions and use cases, feel free to [contact us and get PointFive platform on your environment](https://pointfive.co)!

 ## The Goal: Efficient Buckets Architecture